 GABEK has been used for evaluation purposes (of the Italian Ground School Reform in South Tyrol), for quality control (in a hospital), for product evaluation (of vehicles), conflict resolution (in South African Industries); furthermore there have been projects on goal development (of a university), minority research (in South Tyrol) and town research (Tepito in Mexico City).
-Acceptance research in Georgia, Holland and Germany, intercultural management in Thailand, China, Brazil, Europe and market research in South Africa and Austria have also belonged to the standard applications.
+Acceptance research in Georgia, Holland and Germany, intercultural management in Thailand, China, Brazil, Europe and market research in South Africa and Austria have also been amongst the standard applications.
 Projects on organizational and staff development and innovation research are also in the core research area of GABEK.
-Finally, there were a number of projects on medical ethics, clinical psychology, sports medicine, school didactics for different fields, personality psychology and research on marginal groups

-Summarising, we recommend for complex problem situations not to proceed by deciding on certain suggestions but to use the experience of all the colleagues and some of those affected and to ask them about the situation.
-Only after this step should the problem be developed by experts.
+Finally, there were a number of projects on medical ethics, clinical psychology, sports medicine, school didactics for different fields, personality psychology and research on marginal groups.
+In summary, we recommend that in complex problem situations one does not proceed by deciding on certain suggestions but rather uses the recent experiences of all the colleagues and of those affected.
+Only after this step should experts develop the problem.
 Planning thus becomes easier.
-Due to the simple method of obtaining information (some open-ended questions) and the relatively few hours of expert advice the expenses incurred with GABEK are less than those of conventional methods.
+Due to the simple method of obtaining information (some open-ended questions) and the relatively few hours of expert advice, the expenses incurred with GABEK are less than those of conventional methods.
 The great advantage lies not only in the holistic and more comprehensive view of the situation and the more realistic evaluation of the consequences, but also that those affected are included in the planning process, whether they are municipalities, offices or people in business.
 The possibility of introducing authentic opinions is taken seriously.
-A plan is justified by authentic quotations by colleagues and others affected.
+A plan is justified by the authentic quotations of colleagues and others affected.
 Many individuals are able to identify with the plans and are therefore ready to support their realization.